Pays Dividend #

 Sum of money, expressed in dollars, paid out per share to shareholders an an annual basis when a dividend is distributed.

-Yield #
+Dividend Yield #

-Yield is the percentage of a company's share price that it pays out in dividends each year to shareholders of record.
+The percentage of a company’s share price that it pays out in dividends each year to shareholders of record.

 Dividend Declaration Date #